rinfiyks/dotfiles/README.md

 ### Vim plugins
 The `install.sh` script will clone [vundle](https://github.com/gmarik/vundle) and run BundleInstall in vim automatically.
 You shouldn't need to do anything.
 ### Getting updates
 When an edit to a dotfile is pushed, you don't need to run `install.sh`.
 Simply pull the repo.
 This is because the dotfile in your home directory is symlinked.
 For newly added files or vim plugins, run `install.sh`.
+If a templated dotfile is changed, run `generate-from-templates.py`.